selfbits/selfbits-angular2-sdk/README.md

         main: './index.js',
         defaultExtension: 'js'
     },
-    'selfbits-angular2-sdk':{ // this teels systemJS WHAT to load, in our case the sdk's entry point main:'./index.js',
+    'selfbits-angular2-sdk':{ // this tells SystemJs WHAT to load, in our case the sdk's entry point main:'./index.js',
         defaultExtension: 'js'
     }